How Is Honey Made? Exploring the Fascinating Honey-Making Process

 Inside the Hive: From Nectar to Honey

 The bees continue passing it along until the water content drops considerably lower.
-They deposit the honey in the honeycomb and further reduce the water content of the nectar by fanning their wings.
+Bees fan their wings near the honeycomb to help evaporate moisture, slowly thickening the nectar into what we recognize as honey.

 The Science Behind the Sweetness: Honey Formation